 The following table shows a list of choices for authentication and how they rank for both security and friction.
 In reviewing the authentication options it is evident that authentication factors rank differently for security and friction.

 Combining MFA with risk-based authentication offers the opportunity to provide an initial low friction authentication option to users and only invoke higher security, higher friction, authentication methods for the high-risk logins or sensitive transactions.
-Which leads us to Incognia's top picks for a risk-based approach for mobile authentication.
+This leads us to Incognia's top picks for a risk-based approach to mobile authentication.

 Top picks for mobile authentication